GET HELP FROM OUR EXPERIENCED MACON, GA, NURSING HOME ABUSE LAWYER

 First, you should speak to the supervisor or director of the nursing home to document your concerns about nursing home neglect or abuse of your loved one.
 Do not hesitate to call the police if you feel the situation is not being taken seriously.

 Next, contact the Georgia Department of Human Services – Division of Aging Services.
 You can call the division from 8 a.m. to 5 p.m., Monday through Friday.
-You also can report the abuse or neglect on their website form.
+You also can report the abuse on its website.

 The advocates who work to improve the quality of care and safety of nursing home residents want to hear from you.
 Increased awareness and active reporting to the appropriate oversight agencies is one step toward holding nursing homes accountable for resident abuse and neglect.